sehlen-bsi/botan-docs/cryptodoc/src/08_signatures.rst

       , where :math:`h`
       is the hash function used in the current instance of the signature scheme.
-   5. If the output length of the hash function :math:`h` exceeds the size of the group order, truncate the *most significant bytes* in :math:`r` on a byte level to the size of the group order.
+   5. If the output length of the hash function :math:`h` exceeds the size of the group order, truncate the *low side* in :math:`r` on a byte level to the size of the group order.
+      This means bytes in :math:`r` are discarded starting from the beginning of the byte sequence.
    6. Compute
       :math:`{s = {d \ast {({{k - r}\oplus m})}}}\bmod n`
       .
 If :math:`s=0` applies, the algorithm terminates with an error.